JaseBird/my-odin-projects/README.md

 #
 🥇 **Full Stack Ruby on Rails**

-I am currently working on the foundation section of the course, I have completed foundations I will update this table to reflect my progress.
+I am currently working on the foundations section of the course, once I progress to full stack I will update this page to reflect my progress.